 Section 4.
 Vacancies.
-Any vacancy occurring on the Board may be filled by an appointment made by the USB Executive Committee.
+Any vacancy occurring on the Board may be filled by an appointment made by the Board of Directors.

 Section 6.
 Expenses.
 Directors shall serve without compensation.
 Directors may be reimbursed for expenses necessarily incurred by them in the performance of their duties.

 Section 1.
 Meetings.
-There shall be an annual meeting of the Board, in addition to any other meetings that may from time to time be called by the President, or by fifty (50%) percent of the voting members of the Board.
-Meetings of the Board may be held within or without the District of Columbia, upon ten days prior notice to each member of the Board, at such time and such place as shall be specified in the notice.
+There shall be an annual meeting of the Board, in addition to any other meetings that may from time to time be called by the President, or by fifty percent (50%) of the voting members of the Board.
+Meetings of the Board may be held within or outside of the District of Columbia, upon ten (10) days’ prior notice to each member of the Board, at such time and such place as shall be specified in the notice.
 Notice may be waived, as set forth below.
+The Board of Directors may permit any or all Directors to participate in a regular or special meeting by, or conduct the meeting through the use of, any means of communication by which all Directors participating may simultaneously hear each other during the meeting.
+A Director participating in a meeting by this means shall be considered to be present in person at the meeting.
 The President may convene an emergency meeting pursuant to Section 3 below.

 Section 2.
 Quorum.
 At any meeting of the Board of Directors fifty percent (50%) of the voting Board of Directors then in office shall constitute a quorum.
 Except where otherwise provided herein, any action of the Board shall require the concurring votes of at least a majority of those present at a meeting at which a quorum exists.
 If a quorum is not present at any meeting of the Board, a majority of the Directors present may adjourn the meeting from time to time without further notice until such time as a quorum is present.